Spine & Neuro Center

 Living with back and neck pain can make every day a struggle.

 Back and neck pain are two major health problems of the modern era.
-The Grand Strand Regional Spine & Neuro Center brings together a multidisciplinary team to provide specialized care for patients suffering from those conditions.
+The Grand Strand Spine & Neuro Center brings together a multidisciplinary team to provide specialized care for patients suffering from those conditions.

 Our approach includes neurosurgeons, neurologists, nurses, radiologists, physician assistants, rehabilitation specialists and medical support personnel using state-of-the-art diagnostic tools, including an on-site MRI, to make an accurate diagnosis and create a treatment plan that meets each patient’s individual needs.